 Salary: $8.98 million

 Who else could it have been?
 Coach K has been the head coach of Duke since 1980.
-They've made the NCAA tournament in 34 of the last 35 seasons, and haven't missed it since the 1994-95 season.
+They've made the NCAA tournament in 35 of the last 36 seasons, are well on their way to another one and haven't missed it since the 1994-95 season.
 And even in that season, Coach K coached just 12 games before leaving for injury treatment.
 He has presided over five NCAA Championship teams, with an additional three teams that lost but made the finals.
 He's the only coach in men's college basketball history to win 1,000 games with a single team, a feat he accomplished en route to winning the most games of any college basketball coach in NCAA history.
 It would've been more surprising if he wasn't No. 1.

 2. John Calipari, Kentucky